ParadropLabs/Paradrop/apidocs/updates.md

 - systemDir: (default: /paradrop) directory inside the chute that can be used to read system information such as a list of devices connected to the WiFi access point.
+- resources: dictionary of options for reserving compute resources.

 Host Configuration
 ==================